 Nurse-Family Partnership (NFP)

-- Have a healthy pregnancy and a healthy baby.
+- have a healthy pregnancy and baby

-- Build a strong network of support for her and her child.
+- build a strong network of support for her and her child

-- Find ways to continue her education and develop job skills.
+- find ways to continue her education and develop job skills

-"When I first became pregnant I was very nervous and had so many questions about motherhood in general.
+"When I first became pregnant, I was very nervous and had so many questions about motherhood in general.
 I called the Nurse-Family Partnership program and shortly after started doing visits with my nurse.
 My son is now nine months old.
 The program has eased all concerns about motherhood.
 I learn something new every time.
 I am truly blessed to have someone I can tell everything to and at the end have knowledge of the things I needed understanding about.
-I think it is wonderful that they are allowed to come into our home for free and lend a listening ear and provide very helpful information."
-Brittany
+I think it is wonderful that they are allowed to come into our home for free and lend a listening ear and provide very helpful information." - Brittany

 "This program and my nurse have been so helpful the whole time I have been enrolled!
 My nurse brings out the best in me and I can always call her to ask questions.
-My nurse gives great advice and support when I am trying to make decisions for my family."
-Ashley
+My nurse gives great advice and support when I am trying to make decisions for my family."- Ashley